-Forraz and McGuckin, 2010 proven that the placental and umbilical derived tissues must be considered for use.
-There is no ethical controversies in cthe collection of these umbilical cord only is the matter about is potential for defined clinical trials.
+Forraz and McGuckin, 2010 established that the umbilical and placental derived tissues must be considered for use.
+There is no moral disputes in othe gathering of these umbilical cord only is the matter about is potential for defined clinical trials.
 The also stated that government need to be ready for the cell therapy to allow rapid transition of cells to hospital and clinics.